↓

 Jean Harlez

-Jean Harlez (Belgium, 1924) has been described by some as “the savage of Belgian cinema”.
-This son of a blacksmith is an autodidact in the margins of professional circles.
-He entered the film world in 1947 as an assistant to Charles Dekeukeleire and worked for many years as a cameraman for Marcel Broodthaers.
+Jean Harlez (Belgium, 1924-2026) was described by some as “the wild man of Belgian cinema”.
+The son of a blacksmith, he was a self-taught filmmaker working on the margins of professional circles.
+He entered the film world in 1947 as an assistant to Charles Dekeukeleire and later worked for many years as a cameraman for Marcel Broodthaers.
 After a period of unemployment, Harlez built his own 35mm camera and, without any financial support, made a short film about an agricultural cooperative.
-A hit, because the Ministry of Agriculture bought the film.
-The money he received enabled him to make his big dream come true: “to shoot a real feature film”.
-Le chantier des gosses is the result of this adventure.
-The press reacted enthusiastically to this debut film in a new genre: “the first Belgian neo-realist full-length film!”
-Jean Harlez is a versatile artist: short films, films of his voyages of discovery to Greenland, and in recent years he has mainly made life-size collages (“assemblages”).
+When the Belgian Ministry of Agriculture bought the film, the money he received allowed him to make his big dream come true: “to shoot a real feature film”.
+Le chantier des gosses (1970) was the result of that adventure.
+The press reacted enthusiastically to this debut film in a new genre: “The first Belgian neo-realist full-length film!”

 The Marolles is a playground for kids until one day workmen shake up the neighbourhood.
 The children declare war on them.
 A film about Brussels in the 1950s, in collaboration with the inhabitants.